Skip to main content

 Ambition during the project

-The ambition is to demonstrate the effectiveness of the three NBS types implemented within DS#6 in improving the resilience of aquatic ecosystems, particularly water flow and water quality using evidence-based knowledge.
+The ambition is to demonstrate the effectiveness of the three NBS types in improving water flow and water quality using evidence-based knowledge.

 Ambition after the project

 Because wetlands restoration can be a very long process, improvements on hydrology should continue beyond the lifetime of the project.
-Furthermore, it is expected that the NATALIE NBS will be examples that will be followed by local stakeholders at a larger scale and temporality.
-Every project integrated to the Nature 2050 programme will benefit from indicatores monitoring until 2050.
+Furthermore, it is expected that the NATALIE NBS will be examples that will be followed by stakeholders at a larger scale.

 Team